rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. Add a Post Build action to `Publish Junit test result report`.
 Add `reports/e2e/specs/*.xml` to the report location and save the configuration to be brought back to the Job's homepage.
 ![e2e-post-build](../images/exercise3/e2e-post-build.png)

 2. We want to connect the e2e job we just created to our dev pipleline by editing the post build actions on `dev-todolist-fe-deploy` job.
 Open the `dev-todolist-fe-deploy` job and hit `configure`.
-In the `Post-build actions` section of this job add a `Trigger parameterised build` on other jobs.
+In the `Post-build actions` section of this job add a `Trigger parameterised build on other projects`.
 Set the `Projects to build` to be `dev-todolist-fe-e2e`.
 Add a Parameter and set the it to the `Current build parameters`.
 Save the settings.
 ![e2e-trigger](../images/exercise3/e2e-trigger.png)

 2. Run the pipeline from the beginning to see the tests executed (two executions will show tests scores on the graph!).